Strengthening Surveillance—Lessons from the Financial Crisis

-- Spillover reports, prepared since 2011, analyze key global spillovers, focusing in particular on the impact of economic policies in the world’s five largest economies—China, the euro area, Japan, United Kingdom, and the United States—on partner economies.
-The 2013 report examined potential spillovers arising from the euro area crisis, U.S. fiscal and monetary policy, structural and fiscal reforms in Japan, and a possible slowdown in China.
-The 2014 report broadened the country coverage, focusing on spillovers from advanced economies’ exit from unconventional monetary policies and a broad-based slowdown in emerging market growth.
+- Spillover reports, prepared since 2011, analyze key global spillovers, focusing in particular on the impact of policies in systemic economies.
+The 2014 report focused on spillovers from advanced economies’ exit from unconventional monetary policies and a broad-based slowdown in emerging market growth.

 - Individual country surveillance, as well as multilateral surveillance reports such as the IMF’s World Economic Outlook (WEO), Global Financial Stability Report (GFSR) and various Regional Economic Outlook, have deepened their analysis of interconnections and spillovers.
 Cluster reports are also prepared occasionally on common issues facing groups of countries (e.g., capital flows, macroprudential policies, and unconventional monetary policies).

-In July 2012, the IMF Board adopted an Integrated Surveillance Decision (ISD) that strengthens the legal basis for more surveillance in a highly integrated world economy.
-The ISD enables more systematic coverage of spillovers from members’ economic and financial policies in Article IV consultations and better integrates surveillance at the bilateral and multilateral levels.
+In July 2012, the IMF’s Executive Board adopted an Integrated Surveillance Decision that strengthens the legal basis for surveillance in a highly integrated world economy.
+This decision enables more systematic coverage of spillovers from members’ economic and financial policies in Article IV consultations and better integrates surveillance at the bilateral and multilateral levels.
 It helps the IMF to engage members at an earlier stage in the buildup of risks and vulnerabilities, and encourages them to be mindful of the impact of their policies on other countries and global stability.

 The IMF is sharpening risk assessments so that potential problems can be spotted, and appropriate policy responses developed, more effectively.

-- The IMF conducts a semi-annual Early Warning Exercise (EWE) to identify and assess low probability but high impact risks to the global economy.
-It also conducts Vulnerabilities Exercises (VEs) to assess vulnerabilities and emerging risks in individual Advanced, Emerging Market, and Low-Income Countries.
+- The IMF conducts a semi-annual Early Warning Exercise to identify and assess low probability but high impact risks to the global economy.
+It also conducts Vulnerabilities Exercises to assess vulnerabilities and emerging risks in individual advanced, emerging market, and low-income countries.

 - Most Article IV reports focus on risks.
-They incorporate risk assessment matrices (RAMs) that identify key domestic and external risks, and draw more systematically on the results of the EWE, the VEs, the WEO, and the GFSR.
+They incorporate risk assessment matrices that identify key domestic and external risks, and draw more systematically on the results of the Early Warning Exercise, the Vulnerability Exercises, the WEO, and the GFSR.

 Given the potential for financial sector developments to rapidly ignite and propagate crises, effective financial sector surveillance is critical.
-The IMF now gives more emphasis to financial sector issues in its multilateral and bilateral surveillance, in line with the Financial Surveillance Strategy, approved by the IMF Board in 2012.
+The IMF now gives more emphasis to financial sector issues in its multilateral and bilateral surveillance, in line with the Financial Surveillance Strategy, approved by the IMF's Executive Board in 2012.

-- To make financial surveillance a more central element of bilateral surveillance, the IMF is assigning financial sector experts to most systemically important and vulnerable economies, intensifying internal training and improving analytical tools, and strengthening macro-financial analysis in Article IV consultations.
+- To make financial surveillance a more central element of bilateral surveillance, the IMF is assigning financial sector experts to most systemically important and vulnerable economies, intensifying internal training, improving analytical tools, and strengthening macro-financial analysis in Article IV consultations.
 This enhanced focus on linkages between the financial conditions and the macroeconomic stability is combined with more systematic advice on macroprudential policies.